Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 If the test line is completely absent, your levels of LH are too low for your test to detect.
 This can happen if you miscalculated your ovulation day and are far off from the LH surge.

 This is distinct from the absence of a control line, which means that your test is invalid or malfunctioning.
-In that case, you’ll need to throw it out and try with a new one.

 Drinking too much water can also cause an unclear result

 If you drink large amounts of fluids before testing, your urine may be too diluted to get a clear result.
-To get more accurate results, you should limit your fluid intake a few hours before testing.
+To get more accurate results, you should limit your fluid intake for a few hours before testing.

-Seeing one faint positive on an ovulation test might not be that much of a hiccup, but what if you consistently see faint lines on your ovulation tests over several days or even months?
+Seeing one faint positive on an ovulation test might not be that much of a hiccup, but what if you consistently see faint lines on your ovulation tests over several days, weeks, or even months?
 Does that suggest anything about your fertility or overall health?

 The answers to those questions depend on a lot of factors.
 Your best course is to speak with your doctor, as there could be a medical issue that’s preventing you from ovulating normally.